-Sits above TURF modules and below the ERP, to facilitate data transactions in real-time between the shop floor, TURF and the ERP systems.
+Sits above the MES modules and below the ERP, to facilitate data transactions in real-time between the shop floor, MES and the ERP systems.
 It can also interface with third-party PLM (Product Lifecycle Management), CMMS (Centralized Maintenance Management System) and CRMS (Centralized Recipe Management System) software running in the plant.

 With SAP as an example, the eXchange Layer can ensure:

 - Continuous integration of Maintenance Processes (SAP PM).